rmcgibbo/tungsten/README.md

 python app.
 You can modify and use the script `examples/buildTungstenXML.py`, included with the tungsten source.

+Note: In place of `state.xml`, you may the initial conditions for the simulations as a netCDF input trajectory, which *must* end in the `.nc` file extension.
+If the input coordinates are given in `xml` format, each independent parallel processor in the tungsten job will use the same starting coordinates.
+In contrast, when a multiframe netCDF trajectory as input, the frames from the input files will be "scattered" to the processors: the first processor will receive the first frame, the second processor the second frame, etc. Although not strictly necessary, the length of the input trajectory shou probably be equal to the number of parallel processors (otherwise some of the frames will be used twice if there are an excell of processors, or ignored if there are dearth).

 `tungsten` also requires a short configuration file, in a simple key=value format to specify, among other things, the frequency of clustering, the clustering RMSD cutoff, and the OpenMM platform to use (e.g. CUDA, OpenCL,